neon-bindings/rfcs/text/0000-jsbox.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Should we implement this for the legacy backend?
-We likely do not since this is a brand new API.
+We likely will not since this is a brand new API.
 - Is it acceptable to let `JsBox::new` panic since it only fails when throwing or shutting down?
-- Can we store the underlying pointer in the `JsBox`?
-If so, we may be able to implement the `Deref` trait for increased ergonomics
+- Implementing `std::ops::Deref` depends on type checking prior to calls to `ValueInternal::from_raw` because it cannot fail.
+Missing a check is not unsafe, but could result in a panic.